Mardi Gras Menu Ideas

 Serves 8 to 10

 Use a mixture of soft fruits such as strawberries, blueberries, blackberries, peaches, pears and bananas.
-My mom added maraschino cherries, but that's optional.
+My mom used canned fruit cocktail so I added maraschino cherries, but that's optional.

 3 cups milk